19610100/clashr/README.md

 # clashr v0.16.3

 #### NOTE:
-* Tested and found out obfsparam and protocolparam only works under multiuser port with cfw I do not own any of the scripts or code for either clash or clashr, i only apply commit and compile, so use at your own convenience
+I do not own any of the scripts or code for either clash or clashr, i only apply commit and compile, so use at your own convenience

 #### Supported SS/SSR Encrypting